Your first consultation at our clinic will involve a detailed medical history including any prior skin treatments or concerns you may have had.

-Results for these biopsies are typically available one week later at which stage any further treatment can be planned.
+Results for these biopsies are typically available one week later at which stage any further treatment, if necessary, can be planned.

-If you have a skin lesion that is clinically consistent with (or highly suspicious as being) a skin cancer, or you have a biopsy proven skin cancer, then our doctor will be able to work out a management plan that is best for you.
+If you have a skin lesion that is clinically consistent with (or highly suspicious as being) a skin cancer, or you have a biopsy proven skin cancer, then we will be able to work out a management plan that is best for you.

 Dr Eddy Dona has been a specialist plastic surgeon since 2007, and is a member of the Australian Society of Plastic Surgeons.
 From your first clinic visit, and throughout your surgical journey, Dr Dona and his team will be there to make it as smooth as possible.